jordandeklerk/jordandeklerk/README.md

 </p>

 ### Summary
 I am currently pursuing a Master's of Science degree in Statistics at the University of Illinois Urbana-Champaign where I am taking courses in statistics and computer science.
 I hold a Master's of Science degree in Economics from the University of Wisconsin-Madison.
-Prior to entering the statistics program, I worked professionally for 5 years as a data scientist in the healthcare industry creating novel transformer and recommender system models.
+Prior to entering the statistics program, I worked professionally for 5 years as a data scientist in the healthcare industry creating novel transformer, recommender system, and time series forecasting models.

 ### Highlights
 📖 Pursuing Master's in Statistics @ [The University of Illinois Urbana-Champaign](https://stat.illinois.edu/academics/graduate-programs/ms-statistics).